-The presence of uranium in the urine is an indication of recent inhalation of UO_2 dust or the systemic clearance of an established thorax burden.
+The presence of uranium in the urine is an indication of recent inhalation of $UO_2$ dust or the systemic clearance of an established thorax burden.
 At BWXT NEC, urinalysis is used as a screening tool to initiate further review of internal dose control measures and practices but is not used to estimate internal dose.
 Internal dose is estimated based on workstation air monitoring (refer to section 3.7.9).

 All employees working where exposed UO2 material is processed submit urine samples for uranyl ion analysis weekly or monthly, depending on the work area.
-Samples are analyzed by an external laboratory for uranium content using Inductively Coupled Plasma - Mass Spectrometry with a minimum detectable concentration of 0.1 μ g U/L. Results are compared to Internal Control Levels and Action Levels and entered and retained in an electronic database.
+Samples are analyzed by an external laboratory for uranium content using Inductively Coupled Plasma - Mass Spectrometry with a minimum detectable concentration of 0.1 μg U/L. Results are compared to Internal Control Levels and Action Levels and entered and retained in an electronic database.
 Urinalysis results are summarized in Table 10.

-During the reporting period, there was one sample result above the Internal Control Level of 5 μ g U/L. The affected employee's result returned to nominal the following week.
+During the reporting period, there was one sample result above the Internal Control Level of 5 $\mu$ g U/L. The affected employee's result returned to nominal the following week.
 There were also no elevated workstation air concentration results during the week.
 No issues were found with the employee's respirator fit test.
-Inhalation was unlikely to be the route of exposure and there was no conclusive reason for the elevated result.
+There was no conclusive reason for the elevated result.